Did my landlord violate my rights?

 For example, if you lived with bad conditions, ask your landlord to fix them by a certain date.
 Your landlord may also owe you money because of the bad conditions.
 Ask your landlord to lower the amount of rent you owe.
 If the conditions were very bad, your landlord may owe you at least 3 months’ rent.

-If there is a Lawyer for the Day, they can help you identify your legal claims.
-For more, see Chapter 13: When to Take Your Landlord to Court.
+If the court has a Lawyer for the Day, they can help you identify your legal claims.
+For more, see When to Take Your Landlord to Court.